tracyjohnson213/tracker/README.md

 * (Edit Scholarship) When document with quantity field selected value should update to 1.

 * (Filter by status) Results should update when status is selected from dropdown.

+* (Admin - Add user) System should assign default password to user and notify them by email.

 ## Deployment